tsweezy/tsweezy/README.md

 🔗 Recruiter/professional?
 Connect with me on [LinkedIn](https://www.linkedin.com/in/trvr-sweet).

-#### I'm passionate about
-The intersection of art and science.
+I'm passionate about the intersection of art and science.
 Video games as art.
 Software that is ethically produced and puts the user's best interests first.
 Software for public good.

-#### I'm studying

-BS in Computer Science with a minor in Digital Studies at Grand Valley State University.

-#### What you can do for me

 Have a good day :)